How to Buy an iPad in Nigeria

 The iPad is no doubt the most desired tablet.
 So, if you are considering buying a high-end tablet, you are likely to consider the iPad at some point in the buy decision making process.
 However, with multiple generations of the iPad now available the decision is no longer as easy as it used to be.
 This article will enable you buy the right iPad for you.

-Forget the first generation iPadThe first generation iPad was innovative when it was first launched.
+Forget iPad, iPad 2, and iPad 3The first generation iPad was innovative when it was first launched.
 It completely turned the computing industry on its head.
-However, compared to the Apple iPad 4 and more recent iPad generations, it does not measure up.
+However, compared to the iPad Air and more recent iPad generations, it does not measure up.

-In addition, you are more likely to find refurbished first generation iPads (or even fakes) than brand new ones.
-Most reputable stores in Nigeria do not sell first generation iPad, which means you may end-up buying a Chinese clone, rather than an original iPad.
+In addition, you are more likely to find refurbished (or even fake) units of these older iPads than brand new ones.
+Most reputable stores in Nigeria no-longer sell below the iPad 4, which means you may end-up buying a Chinese clone, rather than an original iPad.

 Buy Apple iPad Online